108charlotte/webAnalytics/resources.md

 - super useful for setting up firebase, I followed it completely to integrate my app w/ firebase and its super great and step-by-step

 Pie Chart Using Javascript for beginners: https://www.youtube.com/watch?v=oeDeIEUcvGw

+Used this stack overflow article to fix the errors with my firebase imports: https://stackoverflow.com/questions/66644782/uncaught-typeerror-failed-to-resolve-module-specifier-firebase-app-relative